Social Security Benefits

 I received an overpayment from SSA, what should I do?

 Do not ignore an overpayment notice.
 If you do nothing, SSA will start to collect the overpayment from your benefits.
 Starting March 25, 2024, SSA will withhold 10% of monthly benefits to recover the overpayment.
 For most beneficiaries they will approve repayment plans of up to 60 months or 5 years.
 To qualify, you would have to give them a verbal summary of your income, resources and expenses.
-If you receive SSI, you would not have to do this.
+If you receive SSI, you will not have to do this.
 SSA is also making it easier to ask SSA to forgive the overpayment and they are in the process of developing their policy now.
 Please visit SSA.gov for further updates.

 Where can I go to find programs to help me lead a more financially independent life?